What is the difference between a refund and a chargeback?

 Notification with the outcome is sent to the chargeback notification email as per your set-up.

-Can I challenge the lost dispute?
+Can I challenge the lost chargeback with Stripe?

 Although the payment gateway provider transmits the evidence you submitted against the dispute, the dispute process, including the outcome, is managed entirely by the bank.
 The bank's decision is final and cannot be appealed or challenged.